pjolson/MySuiteBlog/blog/SuiteAnalyticsWorkbook.md

 title: SuiteAnalytics Workbook (Beta)
 date: 2019-01-28
 description:
     Have you ever wanted to be able to do more with your saved searches and reporting in NetSuite?
 Are you tired of edit/saving to test criteria or results changes?
-Have you ever withes you could create pivot tables in NetSuite?
+Have you ever wished you could create pivot tables in NetSuite?

 tags: ["Admin", "Reports", "SavedSearch", "SuiteAnalytics"]
 ---